 The basic concept is the same as for Windows 2000 / 2003.
 However, additional steps are required to set the strong / weak host behavior.
 This is used to either block or allow interfaces receiving packets destined for a different interface on the same server.
+As with Windows 2000 / 2003, If the real server is included in multiple VIPs, you can add additional IP addresses to the loopback adapter that correspond to each VIP.

-- 1. Click Start, select Run and enter hdwwiz to start the Hardware Installation Wizard - 2.
+- 1. Click Start, then run hdwwiz to start the Hardware Installation Wizard - 2.
 When the Wizard has started, click Next - 3.
-Select 'Install the hardware that I manually select from a list (Advanced)', click Next - 4.
-Select 'Network adapters', click Next - 5.
-Select 'Microsoft' & 'Microsoft Loopback Adapter', click Next
+Select Install the hardware that I manually select from a list (Advanced), click Next - 4.
+Select Network adapters, click Next - 5.
+Select Microsoft & Microsoft Loopback Adapter, click Next